yeyuanch/yeyuanch.github.io/_pages/about.md

 I love theoretical thinking, for both research problems and IMO-style questions, also puzzle games for fun.

-### About my website
 My website is powered by the [academicpages template](https://academicpages.github.io) and hosted on GitHub pages.
 The website is still in progress.